SoTrxII/summarizer/README.md

 Each file builds upon the previous one, creating a pipeline from raw audio → transcription → scenes → final summary.

+**Knowledge Graph Integration:** When LightRAG is enabled, scene summaries are automatically indexed into a knowledge graph during the workflow execution.
+This allows for semantic search and cross-episode queries about your campaign content.

 ## Configuration